MilchRatchet/Luminary/README.md

 # Lines after the x are ignored
 ```

-Run Luminary by passing the path to the `*.lum` file.
+Run Luminary by passing the path of the `*.lum` file.

 ```
 START "" Luminary.exe Scenes/Example.lum